About the Project

 The outcome will be made available outside the university by publishing and presenting the software at conferences.
 The team plans to contact several universities and institutions and encourage them to consider using the software and provide feedback.

 The team will work closely with the Information and Digital Group (IDG) to ensure that the software is available via the Software Centre, making it available to staff on centrally-managed computers.
 They will also organise seminars to train staff on best practices for feedback and improving student learning with the software.
-Using information from staff, students and other communities’ responses, updates would be made to the software to ensure it remains beneficial to staff and students.
+Using information from staff, students and other communities’ responses, updates will then be made to the software to ensure it remains beneficial to staff and students.

 Dr Sam Agbroko (Engineering)